Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 Some tomatoes contain a lot of sugar and will taste sweet.
 Others have less of the sugar and will be more tart.

-Some of the tomatoes will give a full flavor while others will be a bit more mild.
+Some of the tomatoes will give a full flavor while others will be a bit milder.

 As you can see there are a lot of combinations that will give the tomatoes complexity in their flavor and the one you choose is entirely subjective to your preference.

-Your choice of tomatoes will also be based on the texture of the skin, the flesh to gel ratio, the amount of seeds in the tomato, and how juicy and tender it is.
+Your choice of tomatoes will also be based on the texture of the skin, the flesh to gel ratio, the number of seeds in the tomato, and how juicy and tender it is.

 You can grow tomatoes based on the type of seeds the plant produces.
 This could be hybrid, open-pollinated, or heirloom.

 Tomato plants can pollinate themselves to grow fruit.
 But hybrid tomatoes are created by applying the pollen of one tomato plant to the pistil of another tomato plant.

 This allows creating a tomato plant that has the dominant characteristics of two different plants.